ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

    ```
    {: codeblock}

 1. Check that the files you want to migrate appear after running the command.
-If everything looks as you expect, remove the `--dry-run` flag and add a `-v` flag to show a verbose output while the data is copied.
+If everything looks as you expect, remove the `--dry-run` flag and add a `-v` flag to show a verbose output while the data is being copied.
 Using the optional `--checksum` flag avoids updating any files that have the same MD5 hash and object size in both locations.

    ```bash
    rclone -v copy --checksum AWS:content-to-be-migrated COS:new-bucket